Camp Pleasant by Richard Matheson

 - Finished reading it on September 17, 2005

 - I really liked this novel.
 It's Invasion of the Body Snatchers mixed with high technology and a healthy dose of end of world.
 The remaining element is an ensemble cast which leaves you never quite sure who is going to live and who is going to die, which is exactly the way I like it.
 The story itself is about a government experiment involving nanotechnology, self-replicating robots and intelligent systems.
 The obvious happens and the experiment escapes to infect a small town.
 What develops from there is a story that includes several insights on humans being taken over by technology.
 Sometimes Shirley is more than a little obvious about it, using a hammer to nail home the point.
 But he is much better when he's subtle: you're reading along, enjoying the action when suddenly you realize that there is an underlying theme being carried through the scene.
-While widely recognized for his novel Demons, this one is more interesting and fun to follow, and thus more entertaining.
+While widely recognized for his novel DEMONS, this one is more interesting and fun to follow, and thus more entertaining.

 Created By by Richard Christian Matheson